markholloway/markholloway.github.io/_posts/2018-12-28-twilio-sms-redaction.md

 ---
 layout: post
-title: Using Twilio SMS redaction to discard a phone number and message body
+title: How to configure Twilio SMS phone number and message body redaction
-tags: [bash]
+tags: [twilio,bash]
 ---

-Twilio supports the option of phone number and message body `redaction` when sending SMS or MMS messages.
-The following examples show what `flags` are required to support redaction.
+Twilio supports phone number and message body `redaction` when sending SMS or MMS messages.
+The following examples show the `flags` required to support redaction.

 <!--more-->

-## Using `curl`
+## Testing with `curl`

-In a previous [`post`](https://markholloway.github.io/2018/12/22/twilio-sms-curl/) I showed how to send outbound text messages from your Twilio number using `BASH` and `curl` with macOS Terminal or Linux.
+The script in the following [`post`](https://markholloway.github.io/2018/12/22/twilio-sms-curl/) will be the starting point for the redaction example.
+Below is a refresher on how to configure the script for standard SMS messaging with Twilio.

-### Refresher
+### Demo script

-For easy editing copy the script below to a plain text editor and modify the URL by placing your SID where `ABCD1234` is shown.
-Replace the `-u` option `ABCD1234:EFGH5678` with your own SID and AUTH TOKEN.
+To make editing easier copy the example script to a plain text editor and modify the `URL` by replacing `ABCD1234` with your SID.
+Replace the `-u` option `ABCD1234:EFGH5678` with your SID and AUTH TOKEN credentials.
 They must be separated by `:` or verification will fail.

 Replace `From=+1xxxxxxxxxx` with a Twilio number and `To=+1xxxxxxxxxx` with a mobile number.